zigpy/zigpy-xbee/README.md

 - Digi XBee Series 2 (S2) modules.
 Note: These will need to be manually flashed with the Zigbee Coordinator API firmware via XCTU.
 - Digi XBee Series 3 (xbee3-24) modules

+# Port configuration

+- To configure __usb__ port path for your XBee serial device, just specify the TTY (serial com) port, example : `/dev/ttyACM0`

+Note!
+Users can change UART baud rate of your Digi XBee using the Digi's XCTU configuration tool.
+Using XCTU tool enable the API communication mode -- `ATAP2`, set baudrate to 57600 -- `ATBD6`, save parameters.

 # Testing new releases

 Testing a new release of the zigpy-xbee library before it is released in Home Assistant.